 The University of Wisconsin Law School and Marquette University Law School jointly host the Wisconsin Public Interest Interview Program (PIIP).
 PIIP is a great opportunity for students to interview with multiple public interest and government employers for either paid or unpaid summer internships or permanent positions after graduation.

-Employers that have participated in the Public Interest Job Fair include:
+Employers that have participated in the Public Interest Interview Program include:

 - ABC for Health

 - AIDS Resource Center of Wisconsin